HHS/simpler-grants-gov/documentation/decisions/adr/2023-10-16-email-marketing.md

 #### Cons

-- Campaigns with larged audiences or number of emails take a long time to send and a user cannot use the tool while an email is being sent.
-Currently, we have 1M subscribers and it takes a long time to send to that many subscribers
+- Campaigns with larger audiences or number of emails take a long time to send and a user cannot use the tool while an email is being sent.
+Currently, we have 1M subscribers and it takes a long time to send to that many subscribers.
+There are methods that could be done to improve this.
 - Lacks some advanced features present in other platforms.
 - It requires technical knowledge for setup and maintenance.
 - Limited customer support compared to premium services.